KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 Thanks for reading!
 If you think of anything to improve this menu concept, feel free to share. :)

-> Hugo Darby-Brown is both a designer and a developer from UK, passionate with front-end technologies especially CSS.
+> Hugo Darby-Brown is both a designer and a developer from UK, passionate with frontend technologies especially CSS.
 You can catch him on [Twitter](https://twitter.com/darbybrown).